-MOUNT VERNON — The Supreme Court of Ohio unanimously upheld a disciplinary counsel’s recommendation to suspend attorney Scott Pullins’ law license indefinitely.
+MOUNT VERNON — The Supreme Court of Ohio upheld a disciplinary counsel’s recommendation to suspend local attorney Scott Pullins’ law license indefinitely.

 “His pattern of unfounded, intemperate, and unprofessional attacks on the judicial system and his misuse of the power entrusted to him by virtue of his stature as an attorney demonstrate a profound disrespect for the legal profession,” the opinion stated.